Amasirat/NANDTree/README.md

 A NAND Tree is a full binary tree composed of leaves which are values containing 0 or 1.
 The parents of this tree are NAND operators which evaluate the values of their children.

-In our representations, we use -1 as the representation of a NAND gate.

         -1
         / \
        /   \